LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/ContextSessionStore.md

 To use Context Session store APIs you will need to create and use an API key.
 To get your unique key:

-1. Login to Conversation Orchestrator with your LiveEngage credentials and then navigate to **Developer Key**.
+1. Login to Conversation Orchestrator with your Conversational Cloud credentials and then navigate to **Developer Key**.

 2. Copy and paste the key you see in the experience and use it in your API headers.